Home>Academics

 Teaching digital journalism is crucial to the Journalism School.
 No matter what media students work on (radio, TV, Internet, newspaper), they learn about how to master all the tools and uses of the network to produce desktop and mobile content, including digital culture, data investigation, online editing, live blogging and fact checking, engagement with the audience, video and pictures editing, social media investigations, etc.

-As soon as they start their first year, students are immersed in digital technologies.
+As a part of the Master of Journalism, as soon as they start their first year, students are immersed in digital technologies.
 A whole range of intensive classes, courses and professional workshops give them the opportunity to acquire the specific abilities applying to digital journalism.

 The School of Research offers inter-semester courses for doctoral and masters students from different disciplines on digital skills for research (ex. online data collection, webscraping, text-as-data, etc.)